pinterest/PINFuture/README.md

 ### Recovering from an error

-`map` and `flatMap` let you handle errors by transforming them back to successful values.
+`mapError` and `flatMapError` let you recover from an error by transforming an error into a value.

 ```objc
 ```